A unified approach to the Behrens-Fisher problem: Discussion

-Several qualitative patterns emerge from the error landscape.
-First, there exists a broad band of numerical reliability: for moderate variance ratios satisfying $|\log_{10} r| \le 1$ and degrees of freedom $\nu_i \ge 5$, the LR approximation maintains high accuracy, with relative error $\delta_{\text{rel}} < 10^{-4}$ uniformly up to $t = 12$.
-In contrast, variance-dominated tails present a challenge: when $r < 0.1$ and $t > 0.7\nu_2$, the LR error exceeds 1\%, as the saddle point approaches the boundary of the parameter domain where the density is exponentially suppressed.
+heat-maps.
+Several qualitative patterns emerge (see \figref{fig:LR_exact}) from the numerical error analysis.
+Across balanced or moderately imbalanced variances ($|\log_{10} r| \le 1$) and moderate tails, LR errors were uniformly small (typically $\le 10^{-3}$).
+As predicted, accuracy degrades in variance-extreme corners and very far tails, where the saddle approaches the domain boundary; these regions exhibit elevated $\delta_{\mathrm{rel}}$.
 In such regimes, adding just one more term from the Ramanujan expansion ({\eg}, $m=2$) halves the discrepancy, but the LR approximation still remains an order of magnitude off.
-Finally, in the low degrees of freedom regime, particularly when $\nu_1 = 1$ or $2$ and $t > 8$, Newton's method tends to overshoot the saddle unless damped\textemdash {\eg}, by applying a step factor of 0.5.
-After damping, the approximation yields $\delta_{\text{rel}} \approx 5 \times 10^{-3}$, which, while not high-precision, remains adequate for rough $p-$value estimation.
+In the low degrees of freedom regime, particularly when $\nu_1 = 1$ or $2$ and $t > 8$, these effects are amplified and sometimes require damping in the Newton iteration.
+Overall, the plots delineate a broad reliability band for LR and clearly mark the edge regimes where the Ramanujan expansion should be preferred.
+These visual summaries help identify parameter regimes where the LR approximation remains accurate, and where it may break down.